Remi-Lejeune/deep-learning-project/blog.md

 ## Porting to pytorch:

+The paper "Efficient Bayesian Learning Curve Extrapolation using Prior-Data Fitted Networks" [1] was published in october of 2023.
+Since then, Pytorch [4] has added support for building transformer modules.
+In this chapter we attempt to replicate their model by building a transformer model using Pytroch libraries.
+This would improve the readability of the code and remove several thousands of lines of code over several files that would become redundant with the integration of Pytorch.

+We iterated through 4 different models as shown in Table 3.
+Each model was trained with 6400 curves in batches of 64, was made up of 4 layers and 8 multi-attention heads.
+The first was a transformer model trained with a model dimension of 128 and a feed forwards dimension of 512.
+Due to the first model’s poor performance, we lowered the dimensions of our second model.
+The idea behind this was that a simpler model might generalize better of the dataset.
+This did not improve the performance over all.

+Our third model consisted of the same parameters as our second, but with the removal of forced teaching in our training algorithm.
+Instead of using the true values of the curve as inputs to the model when making its prediction, we instead give it its predictions of the previous points.
+This allows the loss to accumulate and be reflected in the total loss used to update the model parameters.
+Instead of the error of the model being refreshed at every prediction step, the model is punished for multiple wrong predictions in the same direction.
+Removing forced teaching creates a bigger incentive for the full predicted curve to remain closer to the target curve.
+For our last model we replaced the positional encoding with our own variant.
+This is further explained in the next chapter.

 | Loss               | LCPFN          | Large Model (Forced teaching) | Small Model (Forced teaching) | Small Model | Small Model (Positional encoding: Euclidian distance) |
 | ------------------ | -------------- | ----------------------------- | ----------------------------- | ----------- | ----------------------------------------------------- |
 | Mean               | **0.0002**     | 2.3589                        | 3.2686                        | 1.9210      | 3.4749                                                |